How long does it actually take to port a number?

 Missing documentation is one of the biggest reasons for port delays.
 The transfer process has several required documents that must be filled out prior to the number transfer.
 Due to FCC mandates, it’s important to get these documents to your provider ASAP.

-Did you receive a confirmation email for your port request?
-Check to see if your providers have sent any initial documentation.
+Have you received a confirmation email for your port request?
+Check to see if your providers sent any initial documentation.
 If not, there may be another error holding up the transfer process.

 Some common types of incorrect or missing documentation include: